Cruise Medical or Fit-to-Cruise Certificate

 🚢 Standard Fit to Cruise Certificate

-- →Confirms general health and absence of contraindications to sea travel
+- → Confirms general health and absence of contraindications to sea travel

-- →Suitable for stable conditions with regular medication
+- → Suitable for stable conditions with regular medication

-- →Cruise line-specific forms completed if required
+- → Cruise line-specific forms completed if required

 🧊 Expedition Cruise Certificate

-- →Remote expeditions: Antarctica, Arctic, Galapagos, etc.
+- → Remote expeditions: Antarctica, Arctic, Galapagos, etc.

-- →Operators: Hurtigruten, Silversea, G Adventures, Oceanwide
+- → Operators: Hurtigruten, Silversea, Quark, G Adventures, Oceanwide

-- →More detailed assessment of physical capacity and medical self-sufficiency
+- → More detailed assessment of physical capacity and medical self-sufficiency

 Why the bar is higher for expedition cruises

 Expedition cruises to Antarctica or the Arctic may be many hours or days from the nearest port with medical facilities.
 In an emergency, evacuation may be impossible due to weather or sea conditions.
-Operators require passengers to be physically capable and medically self-sufficient throughout the voyage — not merely free from acute illness.
-Passengers on dialysis, active oncology treatment, or requiring regular hospital monitoring may not be suitable regardless of certification status.
-Always check your operator’s specific medical exclusion criteria before booking.
+The International Association of Antarctica Tour Operators (IAATO) requires all passengers on member voyages to complete a medical declaration, and operators require passengers to be physically capable and medically self-sufficient throughout the voyage, not merely free from acute illness.

 What the Certificate Includes